Outbreak Romaine Lettuce

 • Undercooked meat

-People have become infected by eating undercooked hamburger, swallowing lake water while swimming, touching animals at petting zoos, and not washing their hands well after using the toilet.
+People have become infected by eating undercooked hamburgers/ground beef, swallowing lake water while swimming, touching animals at petting zoos, and not washing their hands well after using the toilet.

 How Long Does it Take to Get Sick?

-Once you have contracted the E. Coli bacteria, you will usually start feeling sick within 3 to 4 days.
-However, the symptoms can start as early as 1 day to as long as 10 days after the exposure.
+Once you have contracted the E. Coli bacteria, you will usually feel sick within 3 to 4 days.
+However, the symptoms can start as early as 1 day and last as long as 10 days after the exposure.

 When to Contact the Doctor